GLYCAM-Web/gems/gemsModules/configuration/Design_Doc.md

 should replace `setup-instance.py`.
 In the latter, a 'preconfig' is the equivalent of a remote host config.

 ### Capabilities:

 - Provide all Services listed above.
 - Command-line arguments for:
   - Alternate file name for read/write of IC.
   - Write minified JSON (unminified is default).
-  - Read and write a simplified human-friendly format for the data (see below).
+- Q/A-Style TUI for data entry for new IC

+See below for command-line options and details regarding Q/A for the TUI.

-    - For managing a proper IC file, this option is not avaialable.
+#### For generating a new IC

-### Friendly format:
-The specific format is irrelevant.
-A well-known format, e.g. Markdown, is fine.
-It needs to be easy to parse in Python (and ideally in BASH) as well as easy to read and write by humans.
-It should be able to represent all of the IC or the specific parts provided in the services.
+The script should accept direct user inputs when configuring a new IC.
+The user inputs can be in the form of input files or answers to TUI questions.
+The TUI should accept input files in normal IC JSON format.

+#### For importing remote data to an existing IC

+The script should accept only input files in the JSON format.

+#### Direct modification via the TUI

+For now, this is not supported.
+The user can, of course, remake it from scratch or edit the file manually.

+## Coding Constraints

+The script should not attempt to follow the normal Entity format and it should not import from Common.

+The Service API in Delegator can include the InstanceConfig API.

+IC manipulations by the script should be capabilities separate from the methods in InstanceConfig and should be written into another file, `gemsModules/configuration/control_script.py`.

+The purpose here is to discourage other Entities and Modules from attempting to manipulate the IC.
+Once the file is created using the script, use of the data should be read-only.

+Once created, where an OS supports it, the file should be marked read-only.
+The IC, and a command-line user, can change the write access, but casual modification should be discouraged.

 ---

+## Entity Access to the IC

+The function `_load_instance_config` should be loadable only once during a session.
+Once it is loaded, it should become read-only.
+Entities should only access the IC data via this procedure.

+---

-## Interactions with Delegator
+## Interactions with Delegator via gRPC/JSON

 Generally, interacting with Delegator involves sending a JSON string to Delegator's `receive` feature.
 The script `$GEMSHOME/bin/delegate` provides an example of normal use by users and the website.

+In this situation, it should be mediated by `json_grpc_submit` in `gemsModules/networkconnections/grpc.py`.

+To use that function as defined, the 'host' is the 'address'.
+The jsonObjectString should conform to the API as defined in `gemsModules/delegator/main_api.py`.

+Sample JSON can be found in `gemsModules/delegator/tests/inputs/` for Delegator-provided services.

+### Brief contextual information about Delegator

+Submission should occur viat gRPC as described in the statements above.
+This section provides a brief description of the role of Delegator.

+Interaction with any gemsModule that acts as an Entity generally occurs via Delegator.
+Delegator determines which Entity should provide a given service, leaving the Entity to become concerned only with its duties.
+Because of this role, it is also appropriate for Delegator to find the correct execution host.

+See `gemsModules/deprecated/delegator/test_in` for samples of JSON objects to be delegated to other Entities.
+Note that not all of the test inputs will work.
+There is much cleaning to do.

-Delegation within the code generally proceeds something like:
+Delegation within the code, not invoving gRPC, generally proceeds something like:

 ```
 from gemsModules.delegator.receive import receive
 responseObjectString=receive(jsonObjectString)
 sys.stdout.write(responseObjectString)
 ```

-The jsonObjectString should conform to the API as defined in `gemsModules/delegator/main_api.py`.

-Samples can be found in `gemsModules/delegator/tests/inputs/` for Delegator-provided services and in `gemsModules/deprecated/delegator/test_in` for samples of JSON objects to be delegated to other Entities.
-Note that not all of the test inputs will work.
-There is much cleaning to do.

 ### Marco